vvvv666/greenfield-docs/src/docs/greenfield-blockchain/cli/bridge.md

 ---
-title: Bridge
+title: Cross Chain Transfer
+order: 5
 ---
-# Using gnfd command to interact with token bridge module
+# Cross Chain Transfer

 ## Abstract
 The bridge module is responsible for handling the BNB transfers between greenfield and BSC.